ludocode/pottery/docs/features.md

 Pottery templates can be extensively configured.
 For example all of the array algorithms like [`heap`](../include/pottery/heap/) or [`intro_sort`](../include/pottery/intro_sort/) operate on a generalized array.
 This means you can configure arbitrary expressions to access the i'th element and to swap and compare elements.
 These expressions can do whatever you like: index a non-contigous array, access a database, pull elements off a tape drive, make network requests, or simply manipulate a normal array in memory.

-Dynamic containers are highly configurable as well.
-For example [`vector`](../include/pottery/heap/) can be configured as a double-ended vector, and can be configured with some internal capacity to avoid allocations.
+The behaviour of dynamic containers is highly configurable as well.
+For example [`vector`](../include/pottery/heap/) can be configured as a double-ended vector, can be configured with some internal capacity to avoid allocations, and can be configured to disable its auto-shrink behaviour.

 ### Documented

-Pottery is heavily documentated.
-Take a look at the [documentation index in the README](../README.md#documentation) to start.
+Pottery is heavily documented.
+Take a look at the [documentation index](../README.md#documentation) in the project README to start.

+Documentation for individual templates is inline in the [`include/`](../include/pottery/) folder.
+Click any template folder to see its documentation.

 ### Consistent